Training

 Year 2

-The second year of training represents the transition from technique to application.
-Hopefully, we will have (sensitively) stripped away the habits you brought into school as First Year students, and now you can work together as an ensemble with a shared vocabulary.
-Your skills and applications are brought to a new level: “beats” in Scene Study will take a leap into the craft and objectives of an entire scene; you will be introduced to the technique of speaking Shakespeare and verse; you will move from hand-to-hand combat to armed combat and so forth.
+The second year of training represents the transition from introducing techniques to their application.
+Hopefully, we will have (sensitively) challenged the habits you brought into school as First Year students, and now you can work together as an ensemble with a shared vocabulary.
+Your skills and techniques are brought to a new level.
+There's an increased emphasis on individual tutorial work, specialized dialect work, and coaching in connection with productions.
+You also begin working with and in front of the camera.

-This is a busy and intense year, but full of opportunity and experience, much of it fully integrated with your production and project work.
+This is a busy and intense year, but full of opportunity and experience, much of it fully integrated with your production and project work - each of which is selected with the growth of your particular cohort in mind.

 More on Year 2.